Sanku – Project Healthy Children

 Sanku – PHC reports its metrics of success online, detailing how the organization measures impact, performance, process, and cost-effectiveness.
 [7] More importantly, Sanku – PHC’s overarching mission is to ensure that they do not become a permanent part of a country’s food distribution and health systems.
 They help launch successful initiatives and excel at finding sustainable ways for governments to continue that work without a permanent presence.

-In recognition of his work to end malnutrition Rolex named Sanku’s CEO, Felix Brooks-Church, as one of five Laureates of the prestigious Rolex Awards for Enterprise.
+In 2021, Rolex selected Sanku’s CEO, Felix Brooks-church, as one of five Laureates of the prestigious Rolex Awards for Enterprise, for their visionary projects that have the potential to reinvent the future.